fabricede/pregogen/README.md

 A code generator for custom JSON methods in Go.

-## Goal
+## Current State
-First commit just demonstrate fesability and a 10% inclease in performance over standard librairy
+First commit demonstrates feasibility and a ~10% increase in json Marshal performance over the standard library.

 ## Overview
 - Parses Go source files and generates JSON methods using templates.
-- generate multiple implementation with test/benchmack
+- Generates multiple implementations with tests and benchmarks.

 ## Installation
 1. Clone this repository.